SPBTFramwork/SPBT/README.md

-# Hidden Code Triggers: Imperceptible and Variable Backdoor Attacks via Code Syntactic Patterns
+# SPBT: A New Poisoning Attack against Neural Code Models
-This repository provides the code for reproducing the experiments of Hidden Code Triggers: Imperceptible and Variable Backdoor Attacks via Code Syntactic Patterns (SPBT).
+This repository provides the code for reproducing the experiments of SPBT: A New Poisoning Attack against Neural Code Models (SPBT).

 ## Glance